-1Team Leader (Gender Expert)He/ She must possess a minimum of a Master's Degree in Social Science or any closely related area with at least 6 years of experience in gender and women's empowerment in Nigeria, gender analysis and integration at the6 community level, implementing gender initiatives and strategies, sensitizing stakeholders on gender issues, mainstreaming gender, documenting success stories.
+S/N Title Specific Expertise Years of Exp.
+1 1 Team Leader (Gender Expert) He/ She must possess a minimum of a Master's Degree in Social Science or any closely related area with at least 6 years of experience in gender and women's empowerment in Nigeria, gender analysis and integration at the community level, implementing gender initiatives and strategies, sensitizing stakeholders on gender issues, mainstreaming gender, documenting success stories.
 Essential Skills: Conducting gender-sensitive analyses to ensure the differential needs, constraints, capacities, priorities of women and men targeted by the project are understood and addressed; Mainstreaming of gender into project activities and project management tools, including tracking of gender equality results and gender-sensitive analysis of data collected; Solid understanding of gender issues in the operational context of irrigation, agriculture or other World Bank operations.
 This senior position will involve responsibility for the day-to-day management of the project and for all negotiations and joint planning with the officials of the TRIMING Project.
-Good interpersonal skills will be essential, including the ability to work with the staff of the TRIMING Project, private sector organisations, stakeholders 2 Communications /Public Engagement Expert He/ She must possess a minimum of a Master's Degree in Mass communication, Media/Theatre Art, Development studies, international relations, Social Sciences or related discipline with at least five (5) years' experience in stakeholder engagement and community dialogue in development projects.
+Good interpersonal skills will be essential, including the ability to work with the staff of the TRIMING Project, private sector organisations, Water Users Associations and other critical stakeholders 6

+2 Communications He/ She must possess a minimum of a Mastor's 5 2 Communications /Public Engagement Expert He/ She must possess a minimum of a Master's Degree in Mass communication, Media/Theatre Art, Development studies, international relations, Social Sciences or related discipline with at least five (5) years' experience in stakeholder engagement and community dialogue in development projects.
 Experience in GBV/SEA is highly desirable.
 Other skills needed include: Excellent report writing skills and good communication and interpersonal skills; Experience in evaluating policies, influencing projects/programs in the Irrigation and Agricultural sector.
 Fluency in spoken and written English is mandatory while ability to communicate in Hausa language is added advantage.
-5 3 Social Safeguard Specialist He/ She must possess a Master's Degree in Social Sciences or related field from a recognized University with at least Seven (7) years practical post-qualification experience in social analysis and social work.
-She/he will have demonstrated expertise in the design and implementation of census surveys and socio- economic data collection and analysis to support the mapping of GBV/SEA service providers.
+5 3 Social Safeguard He/ She must possess a Master's Degree in 7 Specialist Social Sciences or related field from a recognized University with at least Seven (7) years practical post-qualification experience in social analysis and social work.
+She/he will have demonstrated expertise in the design and implementation of census surveys and socioeconomic data collection and analysis to support the mapping of GBV/SEA service providers.
 She/he will have demonstrated skills in working effectively with public sector clients, and in implementing effective consultation and participation at project and community levels, especially in Nigeria.
 He/she should have served in a similar capacity and with relevant experience in GBV mapping and preparation of a proactive response plan; GRM among others.
-Experience of working with farmers and women groups is an added advantage; Familiarity with Bank safeguards standards and 7 4 Legal and Regulatory Specialist best practice is necessary.
-He/ She must possess educational qualification in law, economics, law, finance, management, public policy or other relevant discipline.
-The expert should have professional experience with law and regulatory frameworks around Gender sensitivity at both National and Regional levels and must be familiar with international practices in Gender legislation 5
+Experience of working with farmers and women groups is an added advantage; Familiarity with Bank safeguards standards and best practice is necessary.
+4 Legal and Regulatory Specialist He/ She must possess educational qualification in law, economics, law, finance, management, public policy or other relevant discipline.
+The expert should have professional experience with law and regulatory frameworks around Gender sensitivity at both National and Regional levels and must be familiar with 5 international practices in Gender legislation and